enkidevs/curriculum/regular-expressions/introduction/basic-syntax-i/regex-wildcards-ii.md

 `/Fre\w*/`

-This would ensure that the names start with `Fre`, and then have zero or more word characters.
+This would match the names that start with `Fre`, and then have zero or more word characters.

 ```
 'Fred' ✅